 Executive MBA programs are designed for working professionals looking to take their careers to the next level.
-They provide middle managers, who have shown great potential, with refreshers in basic business and more specific training in the art of management.
+They provide middle managers, who have shown great potential, with refreshers in basic business and more specific education in the art of management.
 Ultimately, students in these programs are hoping to use the skills they acquire to catapult their career into the C-suite.

 Often, campus-based EMBA classes are held on weekends once a month or during select weeks during the semester.
 For convenience sake, most students live in the region and drive or fly to the program's location.
-Many business schools also offer online programs for those interested in a more flexible option.
+Many business schools also offer online MBA programs for those interested in a more flexible option.
 Typically, the same faculty members who teach full-time MBA students teach the executives, both online and on-campus.
 Practitioners often take an active role either by teaching courses, leading discussions, or offering tours of their companies.
 The students themselves have much to contribute because of their own experiences in the field.

 Most students continue to work full-time while participating in an EMBA program.
 As a result, companies often have a stake in a student's success.
 Many employers pay for part or all of the tuition.
 Employers sponsor about half the students in a given executive MBA program at most schools.
 Regardless of whether they are providing financial support, employers are usually required by schools to sign off on an employee's participation.
 In fact, it's usually part of the application.
 After all, the schools want to be certain that you'll be able to get off work when you need to attend classes and that the company is aware of your ambitions.

-Who is the right fit for an executive MBA program?
+- Who is the right fit for an Executive MBA program?

 Executive MBA students have been around the corner office a few times.
 Compared to their counterparts in full-time programs, they tend to be older (mid- to late 30s) with more work experience.
 Usually, they are working full-time in a capacity that has them managing a team of some sort.
 They come from a wide variety of industries, including banking, consulting, healthcare, media, and even law.